fbpx

 How About ThanksLiving Instead of Thanksgiving?

 How about we rename this holiday, “ThanksLiving”?
-This major holiday in the US is slowly experiencing a makeover on a couple of levels.
+This major holiday in the US is (very) slowly experiencing a makeover on a couple of levels.

 First, there’s a burgeoning sensitivity to Native Americans and their plight amid centuries of oppression.
 For Native Americans, Thanksgiving Day is (understandably) a day of mourning.
 You can read more here.